KenKundert/why-invest-in-bitcoin/README.rst

 Notice that the change is slope is gone, which supports the idea that it was due to inflation and that the effect of inflation can be removed by normalizing to the price of gold.
-Now the true rate of return is determined to be 2%, which seems to be quite modest especially considering the risk and volatility of the market.
+The true rate of return is determined to be 2%, which seems to be quite modest especially considering the risk and volatility of the market.
 Also notice that after the Great Depression the volatility of the market has substantially increased.
 The increase in volatility is directly due to the increased inflation as it is inflation that creates and aggravates business cycles.

 Now it is important to remember that the Dow is not the market, it is just one segment of the market.
 It is convenient to use because it has been around for